Henry and Patricia Nickol Chair

-Caroline Coade is the 3rd chair violist with the Detroit Symphony Orchestra and was the Acting Assistant Principal Violist of the DSO for the 2013-2016 seasons.
-Prior to her appointment in 1996 with the DSO, Caroline performed regularly with the Philadelphia Orchestra, the New York Philharmonic, and held positions with Concerto Soloists Chamber Orchestra (Philadelphia) and the opera companies of Philadelphia and Santa Fe.
+Caroline Coade is the 3rd Chair Violist with the Detroit Symphony Orchestra and was the Acting Assistant Principal Violist of the DSO for the 2013–2016 seasons.
+Prior to her appointment in 1996 with the DSO, Coade performed regularly with the Philadelphia Orchestra, the New York Philharmonic, and held positions with Concerto Soloists Chamber Orchestra (Philadelphia) and the opera companies of Philadelphia and Santa Fe.

-As a judge, Caroline was one of nine international adjudicators for the Primrose International Viola Competition final rounds.
+As a judge, Coade was one of nine international adjudicators for the Primrose International Viola Competition final rounds.
 In 2018, she was one of five judges for the prescreen round of the Primrose Competition.
-Continuing her advocacy for the arts and education, Caroline spends her summers as artist faculty as summer music festivals.
-She has been artist faculty at Center Stage Strings/MPulse Institute at the University of Michigan for summers 2016-2019.
-She is artist faculty at the Hilton Head Chamber Music Institute in South Carolina since Summer 2018.
-For Summer 2019, Caroline will join the faculty of Green Mountain Chamber Music Festival in VT.
-Previous artist faculty roles include the Chautauqua Institution Music Festival in New York (summers 2012-15), the Bowdoin International Music Festival in Maine (summers 2012-15) and at the National Music Festival in Chestertown, MD (summers 2011-13).
+Continuing her advocacy for the arts and education, Coade spends her summers as artist faculty as summer music festivals.
+She has been artist faculty at Center Stage Strings/MPulse Institute at the University of Michigan for summers 2016–2019.
+She is artist faculty at the Hilton Head Chamber Music Institute in South Carolina since the summer of 2018.
+In the summer of 2019, Coade joined the faculty of Green Mountain Chamber Music Festival in VT.
+Previous artist faculty roles include the Chautauqua Institution Music Festival in New York (summers 2012–15), the Bowdoin International Music Festival in Maine (summers 2012–15), and at the National Music Festival in Chestertown, MD (summers 2011–13).

-In 2016, Caroline was named the Artistic Director for WRCJ 90.9FM Classical Brunch chamber music series at the Community House in Birmingham, MI.
-In this role, Caroline curates the programs, does radio voice over work to advertise the series, and performs.
+In 2016, Coade was named the Artistic Director for WRCJ 90.9FM Classical Brunch Chamber Music Series at the Community House in Birmingham, MI.
+In this role, Coade curates the programs, does radio voice over work to advertise the series, and performs.
 As a chamber musician, Coade regularly plays with her colleagues at the Detroit Symphony and the University of Michigan, and with her colleagues at summer music festivals.
-Caroline has performed at the Great Lakes Chamber Music Festival (MI), Laurel Festival of the Arts (PA), and the Marlboro Music Festival (VT).
-As violist with the Woodland Trio (flute, viola, harp), she concertized around the U.S, Canada, and at the Printemps Musicale des Alizes of Morocco.
+Coade has performed at the Great Lakes Chamber Music Festival (MI), Laurel Festival of the Arts (PA), and the Marlboro Music Festival (VT).
+As violist with the Woodland Trio (flute, viola, harp), she concertized around the US, Canada, and at the Printemps Musicale des Alizes of Morocco.